fhalfkg/momotalk/README.md

 MomoTalk from Blue Archive as an app.

 I've tried to refer to the game and the official PV.
-However, please understand that it may be different from the original because there are parts made by imagination.
+However, please note that it may be different from the original because there are parts made by imagination.

 # How to Build